radub21/js-heroes-nest-js-demo/presentation/presentation.md

 <!-- .element: class="fragment" data-fragment-index="1" -->

-Note: Anyway, enough talking, let's get our hands dirty and try implementing a simple HTTP service to showcase some of Nest's functionalities.
-In whatever time we have left, I will try to showcase a couple of Nest's most used functionalities by creating an HTTP Rest API from scratch!
+Note: But enough talking, because in whatever time we have left, I will try to showcase a couple of Nest's most used functionalities by creating an HTTP Rest API from scratch!

 A few weeks ago I watched a documentary on George Carlin's life so I was thinking it would be nice to have a Comedian Library with ones of the most important jokes and the shows those jokes were used in.
 While I could have searched the internet for an app that would fit my needs, in the end, I am a Software Engineer - what could be so hard to make it by myself?